 Do you own a dog walking business and you’re thinking about becoming a dog trainer, but don’t know where to start?
 Have you always dreamed of working with dogs and becoming an expert?
 In this episode of Handling Business, we sit down with Kim Sauer of Sit n’ Stay Professional Pet Services who is a true expert and leader in the pet care industry.

 Kim Sauer’s fascination with dog training took off when she started assisting a local trainer using a clicker in exchange for helping her with her own aggressive dog.
+She was aware of the types of injuries and legal troubles an aggressive dog could cause if she didn’t get a handle on his behavior.
+She also started taking the steps to ensure that others could be safe whenever they were around her dog.
 She knew that you have to let people know if you have a dog-aggressive dog because then people can take precautions when walking near you.
 However, she wanted to help work on her dog’s aggression to decrease the stress of going on walks so she got assistance from a trainer.
 When she saw the changes it made to her dog, she immediately wanted to help other dogs too.
 Her interest grew as she learned how much she loved working with animals and enjoyed seeing the transformation in both the dogs and the owners.
 Kim opened her pet sitting and dog walking business, Sit n’ Stay Pet Services in hopes that the fields would complement each other.
 Kim hired her first employee in 2005 and has steadily increased in size over the years to now have 30 pet sitters and dog walks, an office manager and 5 trainers on her team.

 Kim first earned her certificate from Animal Behavior College in January 2002 becoming an ABC Certified Dog Trainer and then later became a Certified Professional Dog Trainer (CPDT-KA) in March of 2006.
 She is also an AKC Canine Good Citizen (CGC) and AKC STAR Puppy Evaluator.
 In 2006 Kim became an ABC Mentor Trainer and also a CATCH Dog Training Program Mentor Trainer and is now helping others to realize their dream of becoming a dog trainer!
 Kim became a PetTech Pet First Aid Instructor back in 2006 and in 2012 became a Mentor Trainer with PetTech, helping others to become PetTech Instructors as well.